WAP-5/pac-race/README.md

 __THE LINK TO THE GAME IN ABOUT SECTION OF THIS REPO__

 BUGS: game shows Application Error; please contact us to play the game!

+PLaying the game locally:
+ 1) Open the terminal and navigate to the server folder: cd server
+ 2) Once in the server folder, type the command: node server.js You need to have the mysql framework installed in order for the game to run as we are using mysql for our databse
+ 3) Once ther localserver has started, go to your preffered browser and go to the link localhost:3000
+ 4) Enjoy :)